-Then, make sure to reach out to experienced Las Vegas injury attorneys who can help you legally.
+Make sure to reach out and speak to one of our experienced Las Vegas injury attorneys.

 Challenges to Accusations of Neglect and Abuse

-There are many tactics nursing homes may take when accused with neglect or abuse.
+There are many tactics nursing homes may take when accused of neglect or abuse.
 The most common hurdles to a case against them may include:

 - The resident is incapacitated or has deceased

 - Expert witnesses, such as nurses, physicians, etc. are required to prove the case and they can be costly.